Demola360/Inventory-Intelligence-Dashboard/README.md

 | **19:00** | 3,233 |
 | **20:00** | 778 |

-Activity is negligible outside 06:00–20:00.
-I used this **empirically observed 14-hour trading window**, rather than an assumed one, to calculate each product's normal sales velocity — this is what supports treating the UK subset as a single branch with realistic opening hours, rather than an arbitrary framing choice.
+There is no activity outside the 06:00–20:00 time therefore I used this **empirically observed 14-hour trading window**, to calculate each product's normal sales velocity — this is what supports treating the UK subset as a single branch with realistic opening hours, rather than an arbitrary framing choice.

 ---

 ## What's in the demo dashboard

-- **Simulation sliders** let you manually adjust the sales rate, the length of the sales gap, and the alert sensitivity, to see how the model's judgement responds to different conditions in real time.
+1. **Simulation sliders** let you manually adjust the sales rate, the length of the sales gap, and the alert sensitivity, to see how the model's judgement responds to different conditions in real time.
-- A **curated set of six example products** is loaded by default, chosen deliberately to show a slow-moving, a medium-moving, and a fast-moving item — making the logic easy to follow without needing to browse the full catalogue.
+2. A **curated set of six example products** is loaded by default, chosen deliberately to show a slow-moving, a medium-moving, and a fast-moving item — making the logic easy to follow without needing to browse the full catalogue.
-- An **"Explore Full Catalogue"** option in the sidebar applies the model across every product in the dataset, not just the curated examples.
+3. An **"Explore Full Catalogue"** option in the sidebar applies the model across every product in the dataset, not just the curated examples.
-- When an item is flagged, a **Recommended Action** card shows a shelf/pick location and an estimated revenue figure. **Both are simulated** — clearly labelled as such throughout the app — to illustrate what a downstream operational output could look like in a system connected to real warehouse and pricing data.
+4. When an item is flagged, a **Recommended Action** card shows a shelf/pick location and an estimated revenue figure. **Both are simulated** — clearly labelled as such throughout the app — to illustrate what a downstream operational output could look like in a system connected to real warehouse and pricing data.

 ---